 [describing "actions" and "miseries" up to the temple destruction]"

-"These miseries befell the Jews by way of revenge of James the Righteous, who was the brother of Jesus who was called Christ; [because they had slain him], who was a most righteous person."
+"These miseries befell the Jews by way of revenge of James the Righteous, who was the brother of Jesus who was called Christ, who was a most righteous person."

 Eusebius wrote in 'The History of the Church' (HC), I, 11, published 311-325: